 Maryland has experienced a number of changes in felony disenfranchisement policy in recent years.
-Prior to 2002, persons convicted of a first-time felony offense regained their voting rights after completion of sentence, but all others were disenfranchised for life.
+Prior to 2002, persons convicted of a first-time felony offense regained their voting rights after completion of sentence, but anyone with two or more convictions was disenfranchised for life.
 In 2002, Maryland amended the restoration process for persons convicted of two or more non-violent crimes.
 Under the new policy, all persons convicted of a second non-violent offense were automatically eligible to vote three years after the completion of sentence.
 Persons convicted of a violent offense were still required to apply to the governor for a pardon.
-Attaching voter eligibility to a sliding scale of offense types and criminal history created great confusion among individuals with felony convictions as to the status of their right to vote and presented many logistical difficulties among state agencies in maintaining an accurate database of eligible voters.
+Attaching voter eligibility to a sliding scale of offense types and criminal history created great confusion among individuals with felony convictions as to the status of their right to vote and presented many logistical difficulties for state agencies in maintaining an accurate database of eligible voters.